 Meanwhile, me flirting with him for the entire car ride and half the movie, and then letting my tongue slip past his lips with a half-done Life Saver in tow, now THAT is a crime.
 He was forcing his pretty eyes and sly smile onto me, you see.

-Now, I get how seduction can cross over into all sorts of unpleasant, and potentially criminal territory.
-This is especially true of inexperienced women (and men) who meet someone who charms them to the point of complete surrender, and end up in a bad situation as the result.
+I get how seduction can cross over into all sorts of unpleasant, and potentially criminal territory.
+This is especially true of inexperienced and/or vulnerable women (and men) who meet someone who charms them to the point of complete surrender, and end up in a dangerous situation as the result.
 For example, if you’re using copious amounts of alcohol to seduce anyone – you’re in rapist realm, asshole.
 A lot of people still don’t get that.
-A lot of people still say, “well, she was passed out, so where’s the crime?”
+A lot of people still say, “She was passed out, so where’s the crime?”